polterguy/magic.data.common/README.md

 All of the above slots require you to pass in **[table]** as a mandatory argument, declaring which table you intend to create your SQL towards.
-You can only supply _one_ table, but you can create joins on that single table, allowing you to create inner and outer joins, extracting data from multiple tables in a single SQL.
+You can only supply _one_ table, but you can create joins on that single table, allowing you to create left, right, inner and full joins, extracting data from multiple tables in a single SQL.

 ## Project's intentions